I am a fan of changing a dog’s behavior through positive reinforcement, rather than relying on devices for anti-barking.

 The Dog Listener: Learn How to Communicate with Your Dog for Willing Cooperation

-With a 4.5 rating from 100+ reviewers at Amazon, this book caught my attention.
+With high ratings and positive reviews across the web, this book caught my attention.
 I also enjoyed reading Jan’s book The Seven Ages of Man’s Best Friend back in 2006.

 Jan is a staunch opponent of using threats and pain in dog training – something that some trainers are unfortunately still using.
 She doesn’t agree with choke collars, harsh language or smacking either.